lambda-orm/lambdaorm/README.md

 The [lambda expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are written based on the programming language itself, referring to the business model, completely abstracting from the database language and its structure.

+The purpose is to use javascript syntax to write query expressions.
+Which will be translated into the SQL statement corresponding to the database engine.

 Example:

 ```ts